Overview

 - does not meet the criteria for the award of the degree, and should be rejected without right of resubmission.

-- Amendments 5(d)(ii) and revisions 5(d)(iii) shall be completed by a specified date to be determined by the Head of Department concerned.
+- Amendments 5(d)(ii) and revisions 5(d)(iii) shall be completed by a specified date to be determined by the Convener of Examiners.

 - A candidate shall be permitted to revise and resubmit a thesis for examination once only.